meltyourface/blank/posts/Agrippa/Agrippas-Neoplatonic-Influence-on-Occult-Philosophy/index.md

 ---
 Answer: Agrippa's emphasis on Neoplatonism and its impact on his Three Books of Occult Philosophy.

-Explanation: Although all of the options presented have some impact on understanding the scope of Agrippa's influence on occult philosophy and practice, his emphasis on Neoplatonism and how it impacts his Three Books of Occult Philosophy plays a crucial role in understanding his work as a whole.
+**Explanation**: Although all of the options presented have some impact on understanding the scope of Agrippa's influence on occult philosophy and practice, his emphasis on Neoplatonism and how it impacts his Three Books of Occult Philosophy plays a crucial role in understanding his work as a whole.

 Neoplatonism is a philosophical system that has its roots in the works of the ancient Greek philosopher Plato and was further developed by later thinkers such as Plotinus.
 This system posits that the material world is a reflection or emanation of a higher, non-material realm of pure forms, or archetypes.
 The central goal of Neoplatonic thought is to understand and eventually unify oneself with this higher reality.